EtherCD/EvadesIOTexutreScript/README.md

 Texture script for Evades IO
 # Install:
 * Download:
-    * Requestly for all brouthers!
+    * Requestly for all browsers!
 * Export Settings with `requestly_rules.txt`